codeballet/dockerize-django-authentication/README.md

 ## About Johan Stjernholm

-Johan Stjernholm (PhD) is an interdisciplinary artist, working as a Producer, Artistic Director, Choreographer, Composer, Fine Artist, Computer Scientist, and Author.
+Johan Stjernholm (PhD) is an acclaimed interdisciplinary artist, working as a Producer, Artistic Director, Choreographer, Composer, Fine Artist, Computer Scientist, and Author.
 Johan's artistic work has been performed and exhibited across Europe, Asia, and America.
-Some notable examples of his creations include:

-- Alice (2022).
-Exhibition by Victoria & Albert Museum, featuring performance art co-directed by Johan Stjernholm and Flora Zeta Cheong-Leen.
-U2 by UCCA, Joy Tower, Beijing, China.
-- Alchemy: Paths of Transformation (2021 to 2022).
-Exhibition co-curated by Johan Stjernholm and Flora Zeta Cheong-Leen.
-Art Haitang, Sanya, Hainan, China.
-- The Rose of the Universe (2021).
-Exhibition including the film "Pilgrimate", co-directed by Johan Stjernholm and Flora Zeta Cheong-Leen.
-Nordic Contemporary Art Center, Xiamen, China.
-- The Routledge Companion to Dance Studies (2020).
-Book edited by Helen Thomas and Stacey Prickett.
-Johan Stjernholm is the author of Chapter 26: "The Scenography of Choreographing the Museum".
-London: Routledge.
-- Multiple Identities & Community (2018).
-Exhibition including works by Johan Stjernholm.
-Production: Ahang Baoquan and Muyun Art.
-Today Art Museum, Beijing, China.
-- Desire Works (2017).
-Opera Ballet produced, directed, choreographed, and composed by Johan Stjernholm.
-Haedam Hall, Daegu, South Korea.
-- The Golden Apple (2016).
-Opera Ballet produced, directed, and choreographed by Johan Stjernholm.
-Haedam Hall, Daegu, South Korea.
-- Lost in Shangri-la (2016).
-Performance Art designed and choreographed by Johan Stjernholm in collaboration with Flora Zeta Cheong-Leen.
-Production: Laurence Brahm and National Geographic.
-Three Shadows Art Centre, Beijing, China.
-- Repetitions of Disappearance (2015).
-Exhibition and performance art, designed, curated, choreographed and directed by Johan Stjernholm in collaboration with Flora Zeta Cheong-Leen.
-Xin Dong Cheng Space for Contemporary Art, District 798, Beijing.
-- Miss Chinese Cosmos of the Americas (2013 to 2017).
-TV Pageant Choreographed by Johan Stjernholm.
-Artistic Director: Flora Zeta Cheong-Leen.
-Production: Phoenix Satellite TV.

-## Criteria
+## Features

-The application fulfills the following stated criteria:
+Here are some of the interesting features about the application.

-### Utilizing Django on the backend with one model
+### Utilizing Django on the backend

-The application backend is programmed in Django, using one model `User`, which enables users to to register and log in to the application.
+The application backend is programmed in Django, using a database backend that enables users to to register and log in to the application.

 ### Utilizing JavaScript on the frontend

 The frontend is written almost entirely in JavaScript, according to the singlepage paradigm.
+The JavaScript code outlines a new mode of modular single page webprogramming for Django, combining the strengths and security features of Django with the advantages of the single page paradigm.

 ### Mobile Responsive